I can anticipate no greater calamity for the country than a dissolution of the Union.

-At this time, Virginia stretched from the Atlantic Ocean to the Ohio River, and Virginia citizens didn’t all agree with secession.
-In the western part of the state, some Virginians never accepted secession and instead began a process that resulted in creating the new state of West Virginia.
+Virginia stretched from the Atlantic Ocean to the Ohio River at this time, and Virginia citizens didn’t all agree with secession.
+In the western part of the state, some Virginians never accepted secession and instead began a process that created the new state of West Virginia.

 Virginians ratified the articles of secession on May 23.
-The following day, the Union army moved into northern Virginia and captured Alexandria without a fight.
+The following day, the Union army moved into northern Virginia and captured Alexandria without fighting.

-With Virginia’s entry into the Confederacy, a decision was made in May to move the Confederate capital from Montgomery, Alabama, to Richmond, Virginia.
+With Virginia’s entry into the Confederacy, it was decided in May to move the Confederate capital from Montgomery, Alabama, to Richmond, Virginia.
 Due to Richmond’s size, industrial capacity, and location, the city was deemed strategically vital to the Confederacy’s survival.
 The White House of the Confederacy, located a few blocks north of the State Capital, was home to Confederate President Jefferson Davis’s family.

 Most of the battles in the Eastern Theater of the Civil War took place in Virginia because the Confederacy had to defend its national capital at Richmond.
 Union forces made several failed attempts to capture Richmond.
 The remarkable success of General Robert E. Lee in defending the Confederate capital was a central theme of Civil War history.

 From the first big battle at Manassas/Bull Run in 1861 to the surrender of Lee’s army at Appomattox in 1865, Virginia stayed in the headlines throughout the Civil War.
 More than 2,000 “military events” were recorded in Virginia during the war, more than any other state.
 By the time General Robert E. Lee surrendered in 1865, much of the state had been ravaged by war.
 No part of the state escaped, with battles fought deep in the mountains to the Atlantic coast.